Do you need to switch phones for privacy? An honest answer

 Who: Anyone who wants more than the basics Cost: Free Time: Gradual

 Google Maps → Organic Maps.
 Gmail → Proton Mail.
-Chrome → Firefox.
+Chrome → Firefox or Brave.
 Google Drive → Proton Drive.

 These apps work on any Android and iPhone.
 You remove Google services step by step, without touching your phone’s operating system.